otoolep/questdb.io/docs/documentation.md

 QuestDB's dev team consists of low-latency developers who worked in HFT.
 Our approach is unique: rather than immediately focusing on scaling and parallelisation, we dedicated over 5 years toward R&D to maximise single-thread performance.
 As such, we achieve maximum efficiency for a given unit of hardware.
 The result is that QuestDB’s performance on a single thread is already multiples times faster than multi-threaded databases.

 ## Who can use QuestDB
-- QuestDB can cover most of database needs.
-However it is particularly suited for users who;
+QuestDB can cover most of database needs.
+However it is particularly suited for users who:
 - Store large data sets (particularly time-series), and optimise disk space
 - Undertake heavy data processing and minimise computation related costs
 - Want to maximise each unit of hardware to the fullest rather than upgrade or purchase more servers